kazuhira-r/zenobia/README.md

 # Zenobia

 ## What's Zenobia
-Zenobia is a tool for local installation management of Apache Tomcat and, Payara Micro.
+Zenobia is a tool for local installation management of Apache Tomcat and Payara Micro.

 ```shellscript
 ## install